 - Note about Benchen Library and unauthorized Facebook pages

-- Request for Long Life Mantras to offer His Holiness the 17th Gyalwang Karmapa, Ogyen Trinley Dorje - completed
+- Letter to HH the 17th Gyalwang Karmapa Ogyen Trinley Dorje

 - Prayers and Pujas for pacification at Benchen Monastery

 - Condolence Letter for Kyabjé Tsikey Chokling Rinpoche